Cabatuan, Iloilo: San Nicholas de Tolentino Church

 Built in 1834, San Nicholas de Tolentino Parish Church is a Tuscanic church of baked brick is one of the most beautiful churches in the Philippines.
 The gigantic Church is the only existing church in Iloilo which has three façades.
 Its twin belfries capped with cream-colored domes are considered to be one of the best in the Philippines.

 The church was given the title "Model of Temples" since it was the best representation of European architecture on the Philippine islands during the Spanish era.
 In 1948, the church was partially damaged by an earthquake which ruined four of its belfries, two of its façade pediments and the central dome.
 In the early 1990s the church was restored back to its present grandeur.
 Today, 'La Iglesia de San Nicolas de Tolentino' is one of the most picturesque churches in Asia.

 Cabatuan Cemetery

 This century old Spanish-Filipino Cemetery is the only cemetery in the Philippines which is a perfect square.
 Three Byzantine arch entrances dominate the front-gate, while a baroque central chapel is located at the center.
 The chapel is a fusion of Roman, Gothic, Byzantine, and Baroque architectures.
 The complex carvings on the chapel's facade is considered to be the most distinct cemetery relief which can only be found in Cabatuan.
 Furthermore, this cemetery's neatness and organization is famous throughout the region.

-The Town Hall

-One of the earliest town halls built in Northern Iloilo is the Cabatuan Municipal Hall.
-It was built in 1734 along with the Church.
-Calamities and war, however, damaged the second level of this public house and many renovations had been done.
-On the other hand, the designs were still derived from the original plan of the Casa.
-The first level of the town hall is already centuries old and its interior is characterized by the Art Deco cubical columns and semi-arched Tuscan windows adorned with capiz shells.